Learning with Optimal Interpolation Norms: Examples

-\subsection{Overlapping Group Lasso}
+\subsection{Overlapping group lasso}

-An alternative generalization of the group lasso is the overlapping group lasso \cite{Jenatton2011,Zhao2009}, which we write as $\|\cdot\|_{\textrm{OGL}}$.
-It has the same expression of the group lasso in \eqref{eqn:group-lasso}, except that we drop the restriction that the set of groups $\{G_1,\dots,G_m\}$ form a partition of the index set $\{1,\dots,d\}$.
-That is, we require only that the union of sets $G_j$ be equal to $\{1,\dots,d\}$.
-Our next result establishes that the overlapping group lasso function is captured by a dual norm \eqref{e:dual}.
+An alternative generalization of the group lasso norm \eqref{e:group-lasso} is the overlapping group lasso \cite{Jenatton2011,Zhao09}, which we denote by $\|\cdot\|_{\textrm{OGL}}$.
+It has the same expression as \eqref{e:group-lasso}, except that we drop the restriction that the groups $(G_j)_{1\leq j\leq m}$ form a partition of $\{1,\dots,d\}$.
+Our next result establishes that the overlapping group lasso penalty is captured by a dual norm of type \eqref{e:dual}.
+We continue to use Notation~\ref{not:2}.